rocketpowerinc/go-pwr/README.md

 `echo 'export PATH="$HOME/go/bin:$PATH"' >> ~/.bashrc && source ~/.bashrc`
 Mac - Add to ZSH Path
 `echo 'export PATH="$HOME/go/bin:$PATH"' >> ~/.zshrc && source ~/.zshrc`

+## Benefits of having scripts in the separate scriptbin repo
+- End user never has to update go-pwr because all scripts will be fresh from script bin all the time
+- I can utilise scriptbin repo in other projects

 ## Contributing